a) PureMVC is a free open source framework

 d) Loosely- coupled architecture

-- Promotes reusability of view components & model data objects & services.
+- Promotes reusability of view components and model data objects and services.

 - Incorporates publish / subscribe- style notifications.

 - Creates clear separation of client- tier coding concerns.